abap2UI5/docs/docs/development/messages.md

 ENDMETHOD.
 ```
-Or achieve the same behavior with an uncaught exception:
+Alternatively, achieve the same behavior with an uncaught exception:
 ```abap
 METHOD z2ui5_if_app~main.